Ekkehard-Schulze/precision-temperature-logger/firmware_temperature_logger_TMP117/DS3231_Set_Time.ino/README.md

 3. Alternatively, to set the clock to a fixed time, uncomment line 33 and edit the time specified.
-Compile and upload the software, then use an accurate reference clock to reset or startup the microcontroller manually at this specific time.
+Compile and upload the software, then use an accurate reference clock to reset or startup the microcontroller at this specific time.

 Make sure the microcontroller is not started for a second time with this firmware, this would set a time which is too far behind the real time.
 Instead,